Adrienne Lecouvreur: Early years

-Adrienne Lecouvreur was born on 5 April 1692, in the village of Damery in the province of Champagne.
+Lecouvreur was born on 5 April 1692, in the village of Damery in the province of Champagne.
 Her father, Robert Couvreur, was a hat maker who, in the hope of more lucrative opportunities, moved with his family to Paris.
 After the death of his wife, Marie Couvreur, Mr. Couvreur started frequenting taverns, leaving young Adrienne and her sister Marie Marguerite to fend for themselves.

 Young Adrienne found her own refuge watching rehearsals in the Comedie Francaise, and joining the rehearsals of a young, clandestine theater troupe that met in the back store of a grocer's shop on the rue Férou.
 The company premiered at the house of Madame de Gue, wife of a president of Parlement.
 They played Corneille's Polyeucte, with Adrienne Lecouvreur playing the role of Pauline.
 Marc-Antoine Legrand, a sociétaire of the Comédie-Française, was present at this performance, and, impressed by her skills, took her as his pupil.
 Legrand also advised her to add the nobiliary particle "le" to her name.